 These headaches may last from 30 minutes to several days.
 Episodic tension headaches usually begin gradually, and often occur in the middle of the day.

 The "severity" of a tension headache increases significantly with its frequency.
 Chronic tension headaches come and go over a prolonged period of time.
 The pain is usually throbbing and affects the front, top, or sides of the head.
+It is sometimes described a squeezing or "clamp" around your head.
 Although the pain may vary in intensity throughout the day, the pain is almost always present.
 Chronic tension headaches do not affect vision, balance, or strength.